rgadewar/mock-restaurant/README.md

 * [License](#license)

 ## Description
-The purpose of this project was to create a mock restaurant that was functional and responsive to a user, serving as a great start for a potential business to begin advertising online order services.
+The purpose of this project was to create a functional and responsive framework for a restaurant website that would help developers get started with client criteria.
+The project contains many aspects that offline businesses would need to have to advertise an online presence, such as the ability for users to place online orders.
+For developers, this project is ideal for those who want to have the main functionality set and want to progress to future development of a fully-fledged site.
 The project utilizes Node.js and Express.js to create a RESTful API that uses GET and POST routes for retrieving data, Express and Sequelize through MySQL for database functionality, and Handlebars.js as a template engine where our project lives.
 The video linked in this README.md demonstrates how our project functions when running and includes instructions on potential changes that can be made to create your own functioning restaurant business.

 ## Requirements
     bcrypt: ^5.1.0